fgermanojr/rubyabq2/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+This is a rails shell repo with react and rspec installed.
+It illustrates the use of docker, rails, and postgresql.

-* System dependencies
+* Docker/
+  docker is used to run this application.
+  For details about this repo see the powerpoint presentation (RubyabqPresentation[Autosaved].pptx) in companion repo http://github/fgermanojr/rubyabq; this companion supports rails 6.0.4, whereas this repo supports rails 6.1

-* Configuration
+* Ruby version/
+	ruby 3.0.1

-* Database creation
+* Rails version/
+	rails 6.1.4.1

-* Database initialization
+* System dependencies/

-* How to run the test suite
+	postgresql -- provided by docker

-* Services (job queues, cache servers, search engines, etc.)
+* Services (job queues, cache servers, search engines, etc.)/ yarn , rspec, and react are installed

-* Deployment instructions
+* Deployment instructions/

-* ...
+	for local development